apioo/fusio/public/help/action/condition.md

 The following list contains all available methods which can be used inside the condition.

- * `rateLimit`
-   * `getRequestsPerMonth()`
-     Returns the overall count of requests for the app of the current month
-   * `getRequestsPerDay()`
-     Returns the overall count of requests for the app of the current day
-   * `getRequestsOfRoutePerMonth()`
-     Returns the count of requests for the app and the route of the current month
-   * `getRequestsOfRoutePerDay()`
-     Returns the count of requests for the app and the route of the current day
  * `app`
    * `isAnonymous()`
      Returns a boolean whether the app is authenticated